The Head of the Class

 The near twin to this guitar, widely published, including on the cover

-which was previosuly thought to be original, in fact has a contemporary
+headstock which was previously thought to be original, in fact has a

-German Stauffer style headstock.
-While it would be easy to assume
+contemporary German Stauffer style headstock.
+While it would be

-know that the instrument previously had a slotted style headstock with
+well, we now know that the instrument previously had a slotted

 We believe this may be an early headstock from France.
 Martin